DavidHerzogTU-Berlin/ycsb/astyanax/README.txt

 In order to use the AstyanaxClient you need to follow these steps:

-1. Clone and compile Cassandra: git clone https://github.com/DavidHerzogTU-Berlin/cassandra.git cd cassandra ant
+1. Clone and compile Cassandra(only for compiling, not for running a Cassandra Node): git clone https://github.com/DavidHerzogTU-Berlin/cassandra.git cd cassandra ant